karttur/soil-spectro/_posts/2022/2022-09-09-spectrodata-OSSL4ML02-arrange.markdown

 ### Arrange OSSL

 At the end of the [previous](../spectrodata-OSSL4ML01-download) post I suggested how to organise downloaded OSSL files.
 It is better to put up that structure from the beginning as you will need to state folder paths in the command files that are used to pilot the Python script.
-The post on hot to [Run ossl-xspectre modules](../../libspectrosupport/spectrosupport-OSSL-run) contains details about the file and folder structure.
+The post on how to [Run ossl-xspectre modules](../../libspectrosupport/spectrosupport-OSSL-run) contains details about the file and folder structure.

 #### Python Module OSSL_imort.py

 The rearranging (or importing) of the downloaded OSSL data is done by a single stand-alone python module (script) called <span class='module'>OSSL_import.py</span>.
-The script is available from [GitHub](https://github.com/karttur/OSSL-pydev) - for details the post on [Clone the OSSL python package](../../libspectrosupport/spectrosupport-OSSL-clone).
+The script is available from [GitHub](https://github.com/karttur/OSSL-pydev) - for details on how to access the script see the post on [Clone the OSSL python package](../../libspectrosupport/spectrosupport-OSSL-clone).

 Running the <span class='module'>OSSL_import.py</span> script requires specifications of the paths and names of 1) the OSSL data and 2) the command files that define how to rearrange the data while importing:

 - **rootpath**: full path to folder with a downloaded OSSL zip file; parent folder to  "sourcedatafolder", "arrangeddatafolder", and "jsonfolder"
 - **sourcedatafolder**: subfolder under "rootpath" with the exploded content of the OSSL zip file (default = "data")
 - **arrangeddatafolder**: subfolder under "rootpath" where the imported (rearranged) OSSL data will be stored
-- **jsonfolder**: subfolder under "rootpath" where the json parameter file ("projFN") is located
+- **jsonfolder**: subfolder under "rootpath" where the json import parameter files must be located
-- **projFN**: the name of an existing txt file that sequentially lists json parameter files to run, must be in the subfolder "jsonfolder"
+- **projFN**: the name of an existing txt file that sequentially lists json import parameter files to run, must be directly under the "arrangeddatafolder"
 - **createjsonparams**: if set to true the script will create a template json file and exit

 ##### json specification file